-Then he is back to talking about the ship literally, until it is the final verse where Dylan suddenly develops this alternative theme, and takes us into a realisation that the ship is a metaphor for change.
+But then he is back to talking about the ship literally, until it is the final verse where Dylan suddenly develops this alternative theme, and takes us into a solid statement that the ship is a metaphor for change.
 We are the new army.
 We are the revolution.
 Stand aside, for we are the future.
 Times they are a changing.
 We are David, you are Goliath.

 The classical structure of the song (every chord is one taken from the major scale – no flattened sevenths or thirds here), emphasises the straightness of the song – this is the positive side of folk singing (a total contrast to North Country Blues.)